hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/06_handling-replicates.md

 ### `bedtools`

-The idea is that genome coordinate information can be used to perform relatively simple arithmetic, like combining, subsetting, intersecting, etc., to obtain all sorts of information. [bedtools](http://bedtools.readthedocs.org/en/latest/index.html) from [Aaron Quinlan's group](http://quinlanlab.org/) at University of Utah is an easy to use, extremely versatile tool that performs tasks of this nature.
+The idea is that genome coordinate information can be used to perform relatively simple arithmetic, like combining, subsetting, intersecting, etc., to obtain all sorts of information. [bedtools](http://bedtools.readthedocs.org/en/latest/index.html) from [Aaron Quinlan's group](http://quinlanlab.org/) at University of Utah is easy to use, and an extremely versatile tool that performs tasks of this nature.

 <img src="../img/bedtools.png" width="700">

-As the name implies, this suite of tools works with bed files; in addition it works with other file formats that have genome coordinate information.
+As the name implies, this suite of tools works with **Bed** files, but it also works with other file formats that have genome coordinate information.

 <img src="../img/bedtools-basic.png" width="600">

-> **NOTE:** When working with multiple files to perform arithmetic on genomic coordinates, it is essential that all files have coordinate information for the same exact version of the genome!
+> **NOTE:** When working with multiple files to perform arithmetic on genomic coordinates, it is essential that all files have coordinate information for the same exact version of the genome and the same coordinate system (0-based or 1-based)!

 ### Setting up